mmuugii/Beverage-Buddy/README.md

 ## Contributing

 If you would like to contribute to this project, please make sure to follow the instructions to clone the repository and make comments as required.
+Thank you!

 ## Tests